yukinogatari/TheOtherRoles-GM/README.md

 ## Warlock
 ### **Team: Impostors**
 The Warlock is an Impostor, that can curse another player (the cursed player doesn't get notified).\
-If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away he is).\
+If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away they are).\
 Performing a kill with the help of a cursed player, will lift the curse and it will result in the Warlock being unable to move for a configurable amount of time.\
 The Warlock can still perform normal kills, but the two buttons share the same cooldown.

 \
 **NOTE:**
-- The Warlock can always kill his Impostor mates (and even himselfs) using the "cursed kill"
+- The Warlock can always kill their Impostor mates (and even themself) using the "cursed kill"
 - If there is a Warlock in the game, there can't be a Vampire
 - Performing a normal kill, doesn't lift the curse